 The active growth of the SaaS industry took place between 2018 to 2020.
 During this time, over 20% of new SaaS companies have appeared all over the world.
 The US is leading the market with over 15,000 SaaS developers.
 The UK is in second place with 2,000 companies.

 According to forecasts, by 2026, the volume of the global SaaS market will double compared to 2020 and reach $ 307.3 billion.
 This growth is because of the demand for SaaS solutions from business.

 Today, companies around the world are implementing SaaS applications.
-The fee for this form of service provision is charged depending on the amount used.
+The fee for this form of service provision depends on the functiolality used.
 An app that can cost hundreds of dollars can be used for a small fee.